ChrisVo/firebase-to-llm/README.md

-# Firebase to LLM Data Dump Tool
+# Firebase to LLM Data Sampler

-A Python script to dump Firestore database contents recursively, making it easy to export data for analysis or LLM training purposes.
+A Python tool that helps you sample real data from your Firestore collections to use as test data when developing and testing LLM applications.
+With modern LLMs supporting large context windows, using real production data samples can significantly improve your testing and development process.

+## Why Use Real Data for LLM Testing?

+- **Better Testing**: Real-world data patterns help catch edge cases
+- **Improved Prompting**: Develop more accurate prompt templates using actual data structures
+- **Schema Understanding**: Help LLMs better understand your data models
+- **Context Window Utilization**: Modern LLMs can handle large amounts of context - why not use it?

 ## Prerequisites